luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ---
 author: Ayush Khadka, Carolyn Alcaraz, Nicolas Loaiza Atehortua, Benas Pranauskas
 group_number: 35
-title: "Google Meet Vs Zoom"
+title: "Comparing the difference in Power Consumption between Video Conference Applications Microsoft Teams and Zoom"
 image: "img/gX_template/project_cover.png"
 date: 03/03/2022
 summary: |-
-  This project is about comparing the energy usage of Google Meet and Zoom.
+  This project is about comparing the energy usage of Microsoft Teams and Zoom.
 We will run both applications for 1  minute for 15-30 iterations.
 We will measure the cpu power over time.
 We will use Energibridge.

 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this